Healthy Homes Assessment Mount Victoria

 Home Assessments Mount Victoria for Rental Properties

-There are a variety of things to check in the house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+There are many concerns you should look for when conducting a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy solutions ruling can be extremely costly for property owners and landlords.
-For professional guidance, contact us today to book your rental properties house assessment.
+The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties